High-energy neutrino attenuation in the Earth and its associated uncertainties: Systematic errors on neutrino attenuation

 We now turn to results of the method described above, as implemented in the \nufate code.
 Here, we have used the STW105 reference Earth model~\cite{Kutkowski:2008, Trabant:2012}.
 Unless otherwise specified, the neutrino-nucleon cross sections employed in Eq. \eqref{eq:transpN} use the CT10nlo \cite{Nadolsky:2008zw} PDFs, implemented with LHAPDF6 \cite{Buckley:2014ana}.
 The antineutrino-electron CC cross section is implemented as described in Appendix A of \cite{Palomares-Ruiz:2015mka}.

 Fig. \ref{fig:avgfluxes} shows the angle-averaged attenuation for upgoing high-energy neutrinos, under three different hypotheses for the incoming spectrum.
 As expected, the shape of the initial isotropic flux has a large impact on the measured spectrum.
 This is especially important for the tau neutrino flux, for which the strong regeneration can be seen in the left-hand panel.
+In Fig. \ref{fig:zenith}, we plot the (un-averaged) attenuation as a function of nadir angle (where $\cos\theta= 1$ represents upgoing neutrinos), for several different values of the neutrino energies, assuming an incoming $E^{-2.5}$ neutrino flux.
+The effect of the Earth's structure can clearly be seen as 'kinks' in the angular distribution.

 Fig. \ref{fig:secondaries} illustrates the magnitude of secondary electron and muon neutrinos produced with Eq. \eqref{eq:combo}, in comparison with the case where such regeneration is neglected, as in the basic case in Eq. \eqref{vectoreq}